navarrorc/jekyll-webpack/README.md

     # install npm dependencies
     $ npm install

-    # serve with hot reload at localhost:8080
+    # build for development, site will run at localhost:8080
     $ npm run dev

     # build for production